 Ligmincha International is a worldwide network of centers and sanghas founded by Geshe Tenzin Wangyal Rinpoche.
 Serenity Ridge, a year-round retreat center located in Nelson County, Virginia, USA, is the headquarters of Ligmincha International.

-Ligmincha Institute, a 501(C)3 nonprofit organization, was founded in 1992 in order to preserve the ancient teachings, transmissions and practices of the Bon Buddhist tradition of Tibet.
-As the indigenous religion of Tibet and one of the world's most ancient unbroken spiritual traditions, the Bon tradition has a rich and unique heritage.
+Our organization, a 501(c)3 nonprofit, was founded in 1992 as Ligmincha Institute in order to preserve the ancient teachings, transmissions and practices of the Bön Buddhist tradition of Tibet.
+As the indigenous religion of Tibet and one of the world's most ancient unbroken spiritual traditions, the Bön tradition has a rich and unique heritage.
 Toward achieving this goal Ligmincha aims to introduce these traditions in an authentic manner to the Western world, in such a way that they remain beneficial when integrated into modern Western culture.
 The organization name was changed to Ligmincha International in 2014 to reflect the expansion of the organization worldwide.

 Significance of the Ligmincha Seal